Together we can do a lot.

 Who We Serve

-Many who come to United Way of Lake and Sumter Counties to seek assistance are part of what is referred to as the ALICE population.
+Many who seek assistance from United Way of Lake and Sumter Counties are part of the ALICE population.
 These are households with incomes above the Federal Poverty Level (FPL), but not earning enough to afford basic household necessities.
 ALICE is the acronym that stands for Asset Limited, Income Constrained, Employed.
 These are the individuals and households who struggle to afford items such as housing, child care, food, health care, and transportation.